jimathy/jim-mining/README.md

 ensure jim-mining
 ```
 If you want to use my items then:

+- Add the images to your inventory folder

-## Put this in your shared.lua if you want to add and use the items
+- Put these lines in your shared.lua

 ```
 	-- jim-mining stuff